 How do I stay logged in on a trusted device?

 To remain logged in for two weeks on a trusted device, be sure to check the "Remember Me" box below the password field on the login page.

 What if I don't have my two-factor authentication device or my emergency codes?

 You should the LexBlog Success Team through email or phone call.
 They will be able to temporarily disable two-factor authentication for your account.
 Once disabled you can then login with your email or username and password to then set back up your two factor authentication.

 How do I require users to set up two-factor authentication?

-Under the Make two-factor authentication compulsory section, check the boxes next to the user roles you would like to require to use two-factor authentication.
 We recommend requiring two-factor of Administrator and Editor roles at least.
 You can set a grace period for new users to set up their two-factor authentication (default is 10 days).
 Note: Requiring two-factor will lock out any users of those roles who haven't set up two-factor authentication yet.
 We recommend communicating a deadline for two-factor activation with your users and then enforcing the requirement after the deadline.